 Based in the UK, Cecilia was responsible for output deals with major studios including Fox, Universal, Paramount, Sony and DreamWorks.
 Prior to Showtime, Cecilia was Channel Manager at Carlton Cinema.

 Anna Rafferty is responsible for Penguin Books' UK's award-winning ecommerce and community websites, digital marketing, social media and digital publishing.
 This includes websites such as penguin.co.uk, puffin.co.uk, penguinclassics.co.uk and spinebreakers.co.uk as well as Penguin's eBooks, apps (like Moshi Monsters, MyFry, Peter Rabbit and more), games, interactive reading and all sorts of other, new, imaginative story-telling tools.

 As well as sitting on the Children's Committee, Anna is a trustee of Culture24, a non-profit, cultural publishing organisation supporting arts and heritage venues to reach different audiences across new and emerging digital platforms.
 It collects and shares cultural data, publishes websites, runs the national Museums at Night campaign and leads action research projects.

 Biography to follow

-The Film Committee is vital to the running of the EE British Academy Film Awards and plays a crucial...
+The Film Committee is vital to the running of BAFTA's Film Awards and plays a crucial role in developing...